 |

-Castletown Heritage is working closely with other agencies such as Scottish Natural Heritage who are assisting us with the development of a heritage garden in the courtyard area with local eco-culture themed beds featuring local crops, flora and artefacts, and the Scottish Community and Household Renewables Initiative (SCHRI) who are assisting us to minimise our impact on the local environment through the use of renewable energy sources for space heating, domestic hot water and lighting as part of an environmentally sustainable facility.
-Click on the 'Renewable Energy' link above for further details.
+Castletown Heritage is working closely with other agencies such as Scottish Natural Heritage who assisted us with the development of a heritage garden in the courtyard area, with local eco-culture themed beds featuring local crops, flora and artefacts, and the Scottish Community and Household Renewables Initiative (SCHRI) who assisted us to minimise our impact on the local environment through the use of renewable energy sources for space heating, domestic hot water and lighting as part of an environmentally sustainable facility.
+Click here for further details.
 Right: The Flower of Olrig - This is a drystone raised flower bed created by CHS members as part of their drystone dyking training.
 We felt we wanted to create something more than just a flower bed and the link to the sea/Castlehill harbour by creating a boat seemed obvious. |

 From farm steading to Heritage Centre |